Prepare For The Tests

 Step 3 - Background Investigation and Polygraph Exam

 Plain talk about this test part: Honesty is the best policy.
 Everyone has done things they're not proud of, but the worst possible action is to try to cover it up.
+Please take time to carefully evaluate your background and experiences before you get started.
+Click here to see what types of things might negatively impact your progress.

 - Be well rested and have a good meal before your background interview.
 Hunger and thirst can distract you.